 - look for a specific book or journal article 4.5

 Digging in to responses of what people find frustrating has been most fruitful.
 Collaborating with colleagues in the Digital Library & Repositories team, I clustered similar pain points together to build themes.
 Analysis quickly led to actionable insights such as:

 - session expires before activities are complete

 - book reviews (rather than books themselves) were dominating results

 Putting research into action

 Armed with user research evidence and working with the vendor, these issues could be addressed.
 A session keeper app was developed specifically for Deakin to resolve the annoying timeout issue.
-Also, exclude reviews as a default search feature was another new enhancement designed to resolve the issue of book reviews cluttering results pages.
+Also, to exclude book reviews by default was another new enhancement.
+This search feature was designed to resolve the issue of reviews cluttering results pages.